ehanover/diy-3d-renderer/README.md

 **Features I want to implement:** object texturing, specular lighting (Phong), support for multiple lights, multithreading, background images from a file, text rendering, general optimizations

-**Current problems:** shaders should belong to objects, renderer class is too big, unclear standard for individually coloring vertices, overall too slow to use higher resolutions
+**Current problems:** shaders should belong to objects, renderer class is too big, unclear standard for individually coloring vertices, overall too slow when using higher resolutions

 <br>